rramos1980/js-atrapalo-training/docs/steps.md

 bower install requirejs --save
 ```

 Check that now we have requirejs in our folder "app/vendors".
-Remember to include this new folder to .gitignore
+Remember to include this new folder to .gitignore.

+Full bower api reference: http://bower.io/docs/api/

 * Include require script in index.html.
 We will use scrips/main.js as data main for requirejs.